ShahaanK/Taskbar-Pets/README.md

 # Taskbar-Pets
-An attempt to develop a game akin to taskbar pets from iOS to Windows
+An attempt to develop a game akin to taskbar pets from iOS to Windows.
+Working with vsharma20